Semey: History

 In 2007 the Semipalatinsk City Council voted unanimously in favour of changing the name of the city to Semey.
 The Chairman said that existing name had negative associations because of the extensive atomic testing there.

 In March 2022, Semey was selected by President Tokayev as the prospective capital of the new Abai Region.
 This came into force on 8 June 2022 when Abai Region became an official Region of Kazakhstan.

+On October 12 2025, the city held its first mayoral election.

 Climate

 Semey has a cold semi-arid climate, with warm summers and very cold winters.
 Precipitation is low for the whole year, except for July which has an average of 50 mm compared to less than 30 mm in other months.
 Snow is common, though light, in winter.
 The lowest temperature on record is -48.6 °C, recorded in November 1910, and the highest temperature is 42.5 °C, recorded in August 2002.